nodejscn/node-api-cn/n-api/napi_get_value_string_utf16.md

 * `[in] env`: The environment that the API is invoked under.
 * `[in] value`: `napi_value` representing JavaScript string.
 * `[in] buf`: Buffer to write the UTF16-LE-encoded string into.
-If `NULL` is passed in, the length of the string (in 2-byte code units) is returned.
+If `NULL` is passed in, the length of the string in 2-byte code units and excluding the null terminator is returned.
 * `[in] bufsize`: Size of the destination buffer.
-When this value is insufficient, the returned string will be truncated.
+When this value is insufficient, the returned string is truncated and null-terminated.
 * `[out] result`: Number of 2-byte code units copied into the buffer, excluding the null terminator.